Q. What's new at King's College?

 Q. What is your average student profile?

-A. Our average student has a 3.3 GPA and an average combined score ranging from 1450 to 1750 for all three sections of the SAT.
+A. Our average student has a 3.5 GPA and an average SAT of 1140.

 Q. What accreditations does King's College have?

-A.King's College is accredited by the Middle States Commission on Higher Education , The Association to Advance Collegiate Schools of Business (AACSB International) , the National Council for the Accreditation of Teacher Education, the Pennsylvania Department of Education, the Commission on Accreditation of Athletic Training Education, and the Accreditation Review Commission on Education for the Physician Assistant.
+A.King's College is accredited by the Middle States Commission on Higher Education , The Association to Advance Collegiate Schools of Business (AACSB International) , The Chemical Society , the Commission on Accreditation of Athletic Training Education, and the Accreditation Review Commission on Education for the Physician Assistant.

 Q. How can I obtain more information about King's College?